Adetutubio/Order-summary-card-solution/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-Here I learnt how to use structural markup which includes elements such as <h1>, <h2>, and <p> and semantic markup which includes elements such as <strong> and <em>;
+- Here I learnt how to use structural markup which includes elements such as <h1>, <h2>, and <p> and semantic markup which includes elements such as <strong> and <em>;
 ```html
 <h1>Order Summary</h1>